kharryhsu/ChickyChickyPlannerPLUS/README.md

 # ChickyChickyPlannerPLUS

-A flutter project originally from ChickyChickyPlanner APP with addition feature.
+A flutter project originally from ChickyChickyPlanner APP with addition features.

 ## Description